udacity/cd14128-starter/starter/README.md

-# CMS Backend
+# CMS Backend Project

-This README guides you through setting up and completing a Content Management System (CMS) backend API built with Go (Golang), the Gin web framework, and GORM for OR and PostgreSQL.
+Content management systems (CMS) are important for managing and delivering content across websites and applications.
+As a backend developer, being able to build a robust CMS backend is a highly valuable skill.
+In this project, you will create a CMS backend API using Go, Gin, and PostgreSQL, simulating real-world tasks you might encounter in your career.
 This project covers essential backend skills, including CRUD operations, database migrations, testing, and deploying environment-specific configurations.

 ## Project Objectives

-The objective of this project is to build a fully functional backend API with CRUD capabilities for managing pages, posts, and media content.
-Learners will:
+The objective of this project is to build a fully functional backend API with CRUD capabilities for managing pages, posts, and media content in a content management system (CMS).
+By completing this project, you will:

-- Complete the CRUD handlers in the `Page`, `Post`, and `Media` controllers.
+- Apply Go programming skills to build a RESTful API.
+- Utilize the Gin web framework for efficient routing and middleware management.
-- Implement database operations using GORM.
+- Implement database interactions using GORM with PostgreSQL.
+- Manage database schema changes using migrations.
+- Write unit and integration tests to ensure code quality and reliability.
-- Configure environment variables for different environments.
+- Configure environment variables for different deployment environments.
-- Add tests to verify functionality, including unit and integration tests.

-The final deliverable is a backend API with comprehensive test coverage that follows best practices in backend development.
+The final deliverable is a backend API with comprehensive test coverage that follows best practices in backend development and demonstrates your ability to:

-## Features

-- RESTful API endpoints for managing pages, posts, and media.
-- Database schema management with migrations using golang-migrate.
+- Build scalable backend services using Go, one of the most in-demand programming languages in the industry.
+- Work with relational databases and ORMs, a critical skill for backend developers.
+- Implement RESTful APIs, which are foundational to modern web development.
+- Write robust tests, showcasing your commitment to code quality and reliability.
-- Environment-specific configurations for development and production.
+- Manage environment configurations and understand the importance of secure credential handling.

-- GORM's AutoMigrate used in development for rapid schema updates.
-- Secure handling of environment variables.
-- Middleware setup with Gin for logging and recovery.
+## Getting Started

-## Prerequisites
+### Prerequisites

+Before you begin, ensure you have the following installed:

 - [Go 1.16 or higher](https://go.dev/)
 - [PostgreSQL](https://www.postgresql.org/)